mindflayer/python-mocket/README.rst

 Mocket HTTP mock can work as *HTTPretty* replacement for many different use cases.
 Two main features are missing:

 - URL entries containing regular expressions;
-- response body from functions.
+- response body from functions (used mostly to fake errors, *mocket* doesn't need to do it this way).

-Two features which are against the Zen of Python, at least imho (mindflayer), but of course I am open to call it into question.
+Two features which are against the Zen of Python, at least imho (*mindflayer*), but of course I am open to call it into question.

 Example: